vishalsingh2972/Kisan-Samman/README.md

 * Document verification support
 * Regional scheme recommendations
 * Voice-based form filling
+* Any anything that can help our farmers

+---

 ## 🤝 Contributing

 Contributions, feedback, and suggestions are welcome.

+If you'd like to contribute:

+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request
+4. Share ideas and feedback through Issues

+Together, we can make welfare schemes accessible to every farmer in India.

+---

+## ❤️ Built For Farmers

+Kisan Samman is built with a farmer-first approach to bridge the gap between government welfare programs and the people who need them most.

+**One conversation.
+One farmer.
+One benefit at a time. 🌾**